English

 Motion is more constrained within a given range.
 When a frozen shoulder reaches this ultimate stage, moving the shoulder is definitely more challenging.
 It could last for 6 months - 2 years.

-Cause of Frozen Shoulder Pain
+Frozen Shoulder Pain Causes

 The shoulder joint is protected by a covering of connective tissue, the capsule.
 A frozen shoulder occurs when the capsule around the shoulder joint swells and tightens, restricting movement.
 It is unknown why the tissues thicken and tighten, however, systemic disorders and prolonged immobilization of the shoulder, such as after surgery or after an arm fracture, are known to play a role in the development of this syndrome.